shigeyukey/shige-addons-wiki/src/ankimote.md

 ### Anser Feedback

-Enables or disables visual feedback. (🚨This will not work on the Mac.
+* Enables or disables visual feedback. (🚨This will not work on the Mac.
 Workaround is under development, please wait.)

 ### Show top Toolbar

-Hide the button for the QR code that is displayed on Anki's top toolbar.
+* Hide the button for the QR code that is displayed on Anki's top toolbar.
 Need to restart Anki.

 ### Startup

-Ankimote QR code is auto displayed when Anki is launched.
+1. Ankimote QR code is auto displayed when Anki is launched.
+1. **Startup delay:** Delays startup for a few seconds.
+If there is an add-on that refreshes the add-on Home QR will be removed
+(e.g. [Rearrange home add-ons](https://ankiweb.net/shared/info/1797615099)), in this case setting the delay to about 7 seconds works.

 ### Shortcut key

-You can change the shortcut key for displaying the QR Code.
+* You can change the shortcut key for displaying the QR Code.
 The default setting is `Ctrl+Shift+J`.
 Need to restart Anki.